-Sexual assault occurs when a person performs or compels another person to perform any sexual act or to have any form of sexual contact without consent.
-Rape is a specific kind of sexual assault that involves any vaginal, oral, anal, or urethral penetration with any body part or object without consent.
+Sexual assault occurs in instances of race, fondling, incest, or statutory rape.
+Rape is the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Fondling is the touching of the private body parts of another person for the purposes of sexual gratification, without the consent of the victim.
 Consent requires mutually understandable and communicated words and/or actions demonstrating agreement to participate in the proposed sexual act.
 Failure to object does not constitute consent.
 Consent does not exist where it is not expressly given.
-Consent cannot be given by a person with a mental impairment (ex. from alcohol or drug use), or when the victim is physically helpless (ex. when asleep or incapacitated).
-Consent also can not be given where there are threats or intimidation.
+Consent cannot be given by a person who is underage; asleep; intoxicated; or when they are temporarily or permanently incapacitated.
+Consent can not be given where there are threats or intimidation.
 Attempted sexual assault or rape occurs when a person intends to commit the offense and engages in conduct that could lead to it.

 Victims of sexual offenses can work with a Confidential Resource Advisor (CRA) and/or counseling support.
-Both service are available on campus or remote access.
+Both services are available on campus or remote access.
 If the student desires, the College can also arrange police assistance.